ui5-community/ui5-ecosystem-showcase/packages/ui5-middleware-livereload/README.md

 - ext: `string`, default: "xml,json,properties"
   file extensions other than `js`, `html` and `css` to monitor for changes
 - port: `integer`, default: 35729
-  port the live reload server is starte don
+  port the live reload server is started on
 - path: `string`, default: `webapp`
   path inside `$yourapp` the reload server monitors for changes